baikalgroup/arrow/docs/source/developers/guide/tutorials/r_tutorial.rst

        Adding a binding and a test for mday() lubridate

-   commit c5358787ee8f7b80f067292f49e5f032854041b9 (upstream/master, upstream/HEAD, master, ARROW-15346, ARROW-10643)
+   commit c5358787ee8f7b80f067292f49e5f032854041b9 (upstream/main, upstream/HEAD, main, ARROW-15346, ARROW-10643)
    Author: Krisztián Szűcs <szucs.krisztian@gmail.com>
    Date:   Thu Jan 20 09:45:59 2022 +0900

        ARROW-15372: [C++][Gandiva] Gandiva now depends on boost/crc.hpp which is missing from the trimmed boost archive

        See build error https://github.com/ursacomputing/crossbow/runs/4871392838?check_suite_focus=true#step:5:11762

        Closes #12190 from kszucs/ARROW-15372

        Authored-by: Krisztián Szűcs <szucs.krisztian@gmail.com>
        Signed-off-by: Sutou Kouhei <kou@clear-code.com>

-If we started the branch some time ago, we may need to rebase to upstream master to make sure there are no merge conflicts:
+If we started the branch some time ago, we may need to rebase to upstream main to make sure there are no merge conflicts:

 .. code:: console

-   $ git pull upstream master --rebase
+   $ git pull upstream main --rebase

 And now we can push our work to the forked Arrow repository on GitHub called origin.